miroslawstaron/KPI_workshop/readme.md

 The workshop is planned to take place online, where we will mix the presentations from all involved companies and breakout sessions for deep dive into specific topics.

 # Preliminary agenda
+* Introduction of participants and welcome

+* What to measure, what has proven useful
+	- Accelerate KPIs
+	- Other approaches

+* Introduction strategies
+	- Vocabulary
+	- Metrics teams and roles, organization around the metrics team

+* Soft factors
+	- Communication and cooperation: models, communication with stakeholders
+	- Communication roles and channels

+* DOs and DON’Ts

+* Closing